Diane is a lover of all things beautiful; music, art, antiques and nature. Her guides bring insight to topics she cares passionately about.

 A Banquet for Wildlife in Winter

 Many people don’t realize that even bluebirds will stay through winter if they have a consistent food source and shelter.
 We have a pair of bluebirds that live in our yard year-round, even though we live in the cold Northeastern United States.
-We don’t usually think of bluebirds as fruit eating birds, but they eat from our crabapple trees all winter.
-We also leave our birdhouses up to provide them shelter from icy winds and snow.
+We don’t usually think of bluebirds as fruit-eating birds, but they eat from our crabapple trees all winter.
+We also leave our birdhouses up to shelter them from icy winds and snow.